 My appreciation for dolls has taken me on a constantly evolving creative journey.
 Why the appeal?
 Quite simply, I have always been interested in the human form.
 As a child my favorite subjects to draw were people and this continued well into my adult life.
 I have always been particularly fascinated by women and the roles they have played in both the past and the present.

-The art doll movement has been going full strong for about a decade if not longer, but still has a distance to go in terms of recognition and acceptance by the art world.
+The art doll movement has been going full strong for years, but still has a distance to go in terms of recognition and acceptance by the art world.
 There are many outstanding and incredibly talented doll artists who are leading the way.
-It is my aim to do my part to promote awareness of this art form in my native country and beyond.
+I hope to do my part in raising awareness of this art form.

-If you would like to see where this journey takes me, please stay tuned for more in the upcoming months.
+If you would like to see where this journey takes me, please feel free to heck in any time.